 Roswell Park Comprehensive Cancer Center

-- Assistant Director, Flow and Image Cytometry Facility
+- Associate Director, Flow and Image Cytometry Shared Resource

 - Assistant Professor of Oncology

 - 1994 - PhD - Medical Biology, University Hospital, Nijmegen, The Netherlands